Kunle Remi: 2020

 Despite the coronavirus pandemic starting, Remi featured in lead or supporting roles in upwards of 14 films.
 His first significant role was in JOCA (Just A Call Away), which was a push to help those needing to exercise the necessary precautions during the pandemic.
 Remi plays Richard who has just come home from overseas and is showing symptoms of the virus.
-His pregnant wife, played by Bolaji Ogunmola, is worried and wants him to be properly tested, yet he would rather trust the Lord's help than take responsibility.
+His pregnant wife, played by Bolaji Ogunmola, is worried and wants him to be properly tested, but he would rather trust the Lord's help than take responsibility.
 The short 35-minute film looked to help those in isolation centers and bring ease to the process needing to take place.
-Mama Drama (1 October) is considered one of the actor's top 10 films.
+Mama Drama is considered one of his top ten films.
 The Nigerian drama film hosts a mecca of film stars and explores the experience of a woman who undergoes many miscarriages and hires her assistant as her surrogate.
 Later that month, Remi co-produced and was a part of fellow Nollywood actress, Joy Idoko, new film Lemonade.
 The actress turned producer, wanted to highlight toxic relationships as a single mother in following her dreams.
 With plenty of short film experience, 12 Seasons was another notch on his belt as the movie highlights the struggles of newlywed couples.
-However, his role in Introducing the Kujus (now, streaming on Amazon Prime Video) grossed ₦10 million and went on to win Best Writing for the 2022 Africa Magic Viewers' Choice Awards.
+However, his role in Introducing the Kujus (now streaming on Amazon Prime Video) grossed ₦10 million and went on to win Best Writing at the 2022 Africa Magic Viewers' Choice Awards.